la-ots/pelican/docs/accessibility/known-issues.md

 The following list of known issues isn’t complete.
 If you find more please [send your feedback](/feedback).

-- Positive tabindex values on the sidebar toggling buttons
+- Positive tabindex values exist on the sidebar toggling buttons
-- Some Page Templates begin with a heading level 2
-- Some Hero Blocks begin with a heading level 2

-Note: The lack of heading level 1 elements in Page Templates in Hero Blocks allow for flexibility at use time.
-Please remember to use the corect level as appropriate for your use case.